chernandez67/ML-Project-Group-77/index.md

 [Link to Gantt chart](https://gtvault-my.sharepoint.com/:x:/g/personal/chernandez67_gatech_edu/EVuvWZhh9HNCmo4TFq1jIo4B8mNjICTnVevouUCk1LChsQ?e=CYGYqX)

 # Contribution table
-_A contribution table with all group members’ names that explicitly provides the contribution of each member in preparing the project task.
-This part does NOT count towards word limit._

 | Name               | Contribution |
 | ------------------ | ------------ |
 | Abdullah Ahmed     | Tech Lead |